MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/03-manage.md

 # Conclusion

-In this lab, you learned to manage, scale, and monitor a v-Core-based Azure Cosmos DB for MongoDB account.
-You used monitoring tools to track operations.
+In this lab, you learned to manage, scale, monitor, and generate alerts on a v-Core-based Azure Cosmos DB for MongoDB account.
+You used monitoring tools to track operations and generate alerts.
 You also learned how to scale your account to handle increased or decreased traffic.
 You can now apply these skills to your own applications and databases.